 FDI in India was permitted via two different routes: Automatic and government.
 Under automatic, no prior approval was needed, while government route required approval.
 India permitted 26% FDI in print publications, leading to increased funding in newsrooms and improved journalist salaries, boosting financial security.

-As per updated Policy issued by Department of Industrial Policy and Promotion (DIPP) vide ‘Consolidated FDI Policy’, details of FDI policies on Print Media is given below:
+As per the updated Policy issued by the Department of Industrial Policy and Promotion (DIPP) vide ‘Consolidated FDI Policy’, details of FDI policies on Print Media is given below:

 Other Conditions